 An employee-centric workplace is designed to increase efficiency and collaboration thereby enhancing overall productivity.
 A recent finding by Gallup confirmed that highly engaged teams show 21% greater profitability4.
 In employee-centric organizations, employees come to their workplace every day with purpose, passion, and energy.

 Culture is the personality of a company.
 It encompasses a variety of components which include the workplace, core values, mission, vision, ethics, and goals.
 Company culture can also be referred to the beliefs and conducts that defines how a company operates.
 Moreover, it also encompasses the Workplace Experience that the company provides to its employees.
-An employee-centric organization operates on a company culture that takes good care of its employees.
-Let’s look at the components of an employee-centric organization;
+An employee-centric organization operates on an employee experience that takes good care of its employees.

 Still think you shouldn’t be employee-centric?